-- 3. Turn the macerator pump ON.
-Run the pump until antifreeze begins to discharge from the 4. dump connector attached to the flex hose. - Turn the macerator pump OFF.
-5. - Drain the flex hose by holding it at a sloped angle to drain 6. - Under motor home / RV excess water and return the hose to the storage location.
-7. As an added safety measure, open the Macerator Bypass valve and let it drain.
-The bypass valve may be either at the utility center or under the RV.
+- 3. Make sure macerator bypass valve in pulled OUT.
+Turn the macerator pump ON. - 4.
+Run the pump until antifreeze begins to discharge from the dump connector attached to the flex hose. - 5.
+Turn the macerator pump OFF. - 6.
+Drain the flex hose by holding it at a sloped angle to drain excess water and return the hose to the storage location. - 7.
+As an added safety measure, open the Macerator Bypass valve and let it drain.
+Push the valve IN to bypass the macerator.
+The bypass valve may be either at the utility center or under the RV. - After draining make sure to pull the macerator bypass valve OUT again.